 Note: The Steeltoe packages can also be used in .NET Framework and ASP.NET 4 based applications.
 You are not required to target .NET/ASP.NET Core when using Steeltoe.

-When developing applications using Steeltoe, whether on .NET Core or .NET Framework, you will need to pull into your application the Steeltoe packages.
+When developing applications using Steeltoe, whether on .NET Core or .NET Framework, you will need to pull the Steeltoe NuGet packages into your application.

 To use the latest releases of Steeltoe, you can subscribe to any one of the following feeds, depending on your needs: